simonsobs/PSpipe/project/data_analysis/dust.rst

     OMP_NUM_THREADS=42 srun -n 6 -c 42 --cpu-bind=cores python get_covariance_blocks.py global_dust.dict
     # real   0m58.895s

-you can send run simulation for 353 GHz and 143 GHz using the planck tool: get_planck_sim_nlms.py, and the montecarlo tool: mc_mnms_get_spectra_from_nlms.py.
+you can run simulations for 353 GHz and 143 GHz using the code in the planck : get_planck_sim_nlms.py, and the one in the montecarlo folder: mc_mnms_get_spectra_from_nlms.py.

-You can analyse and plot the sim results using
+You can analyse and plot the simulation results using

 .. code:: shell